ffagithub/FFA-Regional-Standards/Authorisation - Draft Standards - Data.md

 Notes: Questions needing Answers
 ================================

--   Is using GUID instead of database generated auto-increment numbers useful for scalability assuming multiple systems?
+-   Is using UUID instead of database generated auto-increment numbers useful for scalability assuming multiple systems?
 Do we need to capture, domain and path?